 Starring: Jamie Foxx, Christoph Waltz, Leonardo DiCaprio, Samuel L. Jackson.

-The alternate universe of the Tarantino film has taken another step, this time in to the most sacred and classical of all of American cinema’s fabled genre’s – The Western.
-Could he make the old guns bang once more or was he bound by the shackles of his past and the expectations of the genre?
+The alternate universe of screenwriter-director Quentin Tarantino’s films has taken another step, this time into the most sacred and classic of all of American cinema’s most fabled genres: the Western.
+Could he make the old guns bang once more, or was he bound by the shackles of his past and the expectations of the genre?

 My initial response to such a question was mixed as I struggled between my enjoyment and my education as to whether or not I found Django Unchained to be as sensational as the biggest film critics in the world believed it was.
-On the one hand was the gripping suspense that had me glued to its every move and on the other was its audacious attempts at mixing every element of every Western sub-genre in to one overly long piece which seemed to attribute a White man as the reason for the US to abolish slavery.
-Upon further deliberation I began to understand that neither hand was more heavily balanced than the other and that Tarantino’s latest offering was both audacious and incredibly entertaining, with some incredible highs and some equally incredible lows.
+On the one hand was the gripping suspense that had me glued to its every move and on the other was its audacious attempts at mixing every element of every Western sub-genre into one overly long piece which seemed to attribute a White man as the reason for the US to abolish slavery.
+Upon further deliberation I began to understand that neither hand was more heavily balanced than the other and that Tarantino’s latest offering was both audacious and incredibly entertaining, with some brilliant highs and some worrying lows.

-In conclusion this picture may be laden with minor misdemeanour’s which are technically inadequate when compared with the overall entertainment value of the product but there is no denying that this is one of the best pictures of the year and another great addition to the ever impressive library of Tarantino films.
-The acting is marvellous and the direction is crisp, both of which are accompanied by a greatly entertaining soundtrack and some good old-fashioned blood and gore.
+In conclusion, this picture may be laden with minor misdemeanors that are technically inadequate when compared with the overall entertainment value of the product, but there is no denying that this is one of the best pictures of the year and another great addition to the ever impressive library of Tarantino films.
+The acting is marvelous and the direction is crisp, both of which are accompanied by a greatly entertaining soundtrack and some good old-fashioned blood and gore.